karrick/gorill/README.md

     iowc.Close() // does nothing
 ```

+Alternatively, if you already have an `io.WriteCloser`, but you want its `Close` method to do
+nothing, then wrap it in a `NopCloseWriter`.

 ##### NopReadCloser

 If a program has an `io.Reader` but requires an `io.ReadCloser`, the program can imbue the